 I use these for making Chocolate Lava Mini-Cakes and Frittata Muffins/Egg Bites.
 I stack them on the trivets.
 For my family, these individual size portions works our great for both- lava cakes as well as Frittata Muffins.

 I recently bought these.
-I have been using the cupcake mold for eggs and lava cake, but most of my friends have used these egg bite molds and swear by it.
-I am excited about these and look forward to using these molds.
-Will post the cooking times and quantities in my recipes soon.
+I have been using the cupcake mold for eggs and lava cake, but recently I used these egg bite molds for making egg frittata muffins with several different flavors and even Indian Rava Idli in the instant pot.